 A few supplemental links for some of the topics we cover:

-- The WATFIV FORTRAN compiler and the Waterloo BASIC chip that shipped on the SuperPET 90001 were technically not actually written at WATCOM because WATCOM wasn't a company until 1981.
+- The WATFIV FORTRAN compiler and the Waterloo BASIC chip that shipped on the SuperPET 9000[1.
+Of all the computers I've ever owned, that was the one with the most awesome name.] were technically not actually written at WATCOM because WATCOM wasn’t a company until 1981.
 However, WATCOM was formed out of the Computer Systems Group at the University of Waterloo and inherited a bunch of the software written there.

 - I talked about IDispatch default property semantics here.
 I document some corner cases in VBScript default property semantics here.
 I mentioned that I left some detailed comments about those features in the VBScript IntelliSense code in Visual InterDev; you can read one of those comments here.